alxmglk/building-microservices-with-fsharp/slides/index.md

 ***
 ## Functional composition is a powerful feature

-Due to rich capabilities of functional composition you could easily address cross-cutting concerns like retries, timeouts, logging etc without any affects to your business logic
+Due to the rich capabilities of functional composition you could easily address cross-cutting concerns like retries, timeouts, logging etc without any affects to your business logic

 ***
 ## Microservice API management